Piotr1215/katacoda-scenarios/crossplane-rancher-provider/step1.md

 > During this exercise, feel free to click on *Octant* tab and explore cluster status in a visual way.
 We will focus on *kubectl* commands.

 Click on the Dashboard tab or run octant from this link: https://[[HOST_SUBDOMAIN]]-7777-[[KATACODA_HOST]].environments.katacoda.com/

+## Rancher 🤠

+> Rancher installation usually takes a couple of minutes, let's explore the provider before using rancher

+Once ready Rancher UI will be available under this URL https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/